JSheare/TGF_and_glow_search_program/README.md

 ### **Using the Reader Class:**
 The package also includes a convenient, object-oriented interface to the data reader through a class called Reader.
-To use it, create a reader object like so:
+To use it, create a reader instance like so:
 ```python3
 reader = tgf.Reader()
 ```